rudeboybert/MATH116/index.md

 ## 2. Data

+* **Lec03 - Thu 2/16: Intro to Tidy Data**: A common way of representing data

 ## 1. Introduction & Tools

-* **Thu Feb 16 - Lec02 R Packages**: Extending R's base functionality with packages.
+* **Lec02 - Thu 2/16: R Packages**: Extending R's base functionality with packages.
-* **Wed Feb 15: No Lecture**
-* **Mon Feb 13 - Lec01 Getting Started**: We discuss the syllabus, the pedogical thinking behind its design and introduce R, RStudio, and DataCamp.
+* **Lec01 - Mon 2/13: Introduction**: We discuss the syllabus, the pedogical thinking behind its design and introduce R, RStudio, and DataCamp.